Voyage to the Stars

 Voyage to the Stars is a science fiction and improvised comedy podcast written and produced by Ryan Copple.
 The show starred Felicia Day and Kirsten Vangsness and was a production of Madison Wells Media in partnership with Earwolf.
 The show was later adapted into a four-part comic book mini-series of the same name published by IDW Publishing, illustrated by Connie Daidone, and written by James Asmus.

 Background

 The podcast's first episode premiered on February 12, 2019.
 The show was written and produced by Ryan Copple with audio production by Steven Ray Morris.
 The show is a Madison Wells Media production in partnership with Earwolf.
 According to Jeff Spry of Syfy Wire, the show was regularly among the top 100 comedy shows, received 2.5 million downloads, and had over 100,000 viewers on Twitch within the first year of production.
 The show is an improvised science fiction comedy that satirizes the tropes typically used in the genre.
 Felicia Day and Kristen Vangsness starred in the show.
-Season two was a 26 part series that was launched in September of 2019.
+Season two was a 26 part series that was launched in September 2019.